-- 1. Proton leak across the mtIM from the pos-to the neg-compartment (Fig. 2); - 2.
-Cycling of other cations, strongly stimulated by permeability transition; - 3.
-Proton slip in the proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase); - 4.
-Loss of compartmental integrity when electron transfer is acoupled - 5.
-Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2-; superoxide anion radical).
+- 1. Proton leak across the mtIM from the pos- to the neg-compartment (Figure 2C); - 2.
+Cycling of other cations, strongly stimulated by permeability transition, or experimentally induced by valinomycin in the presence of K+; - 3.
+Proton slip in the redox proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase); - 4.
+Loss of compartmental integrity when electron transfer is acoupled; - 5.
+Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2. superoxide anion radical).